EndometriosisHysterectomy and endometriosis

 peritoneum.
 This is the smooth surface lining that covers the inner wall of the abdomen and folds over the organs in the pelvic area.

-Rarely, remote sites of endometriosis may include the spinal column, nose, lungs, pelvic lymph nodes, the forearm, and the thigh.
+Rarely, remote sites of endometriosis may include the spinal column, brain, nose, umbilicus, lungs, pelvic lymph nodes, the forearm, and the thigh.

 Process of Endometriosis